sami2py/sami2py/README.md

 Plotting features coming soon...

 # How to Cite
-When referring to this software package, please cite the original paper by Huba et al [2000] https://doi.org/10.1029/2000JA000035 as well as the package by Klenzing and Smith [2019] https://doi.org/10.5281/zenodo.2875800.
+When referring to this software package, please cite the original paper by Huba et al [2000] https://doi.org/10.1029/2000JA000035 as well as the package by Klenzing and Smith [2019] https://doi.org/10.5281/zenodo.2875799.
+Note that this doi will always point to the latest version of the code.

 Additionally, please include the following text in the acknowledgements: "This work uses the SAMI2 ionosphere model written and developed by the Naval Research Laboratory."